tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/MVC/Session.md

 A session cookie is deleted when the browser session ends by the user.

-A session has a default timeout of 20 minutes.
+A session has a default **idle timeout** of 20 minutes.
+If the idle timeout elapses without session activity, session content is discarded.
 The developer may define a more suitable timeout value.

 Session is mostly used in storing data specific to the user, such as some user preferences, that are not required to be permanent accross sessions.